 Cross-polarized transmitted light photomicrograph of thin section of chalcedonic chert, which is often highly susceptible to ASR.

-Oblique reflected light photomicrograph of polished showing concrete with excessive air (16%).
+Oblique reflected light photomicrograph of polished surface showing showing concrete with excessive air (16%).

 Photograph of phenolphthalein-stained slab showing plastic shrinkage cracks.